 Caramelize the juicy steak on a grill with almond woods for 12 minutes until it gets medium-rare.
 Stick in the temperature probe to check if it is cooked right.

-- Serve- Cut into Pieces and Serve the steak by slicing it into generous pieces and serve with a hearty glass of wine.
+Serve the steak by slicing it into generous pieces with a hearty glass of wine.

 Bourbon Steak Recipe